jackdally/lre_manager/docs/IMPORT_FEATURE.md

 ### 3. Transaction Management
 - **Matched Transactions**: Can be confirmed to update ledger entries with actual data
-- **Unmatched Transactions**: Can be added to ledger as unplanned expenses with null baseline/planned values
+- **Unmatched Transactions**: Can be added to ledger as unplanned actuals with null baseline/planned values
 - **Status Tracking**: Full audit trail of transaction processing

 ### 4. User Interface